Hiawatha Collegiate High School

 Extra programming

-Hiawatha Academies (HA) provides a wide range of athletic offerings, leadership programs, & clubs.
+Hiawatha Academies provides a range of athletic offerings, leadership programs, & clubs.
 For athletics, Hiawatha is a member of the Eastern Minnesota Athletic Conference (EMAC), as well as the Minnesota State High School League (MSHSL).
-MSHSL sponsored programs are offered to Hiawatha Academies scholars in grades 7-12.
-Some of the athletic offerings include soccer, basketball, girls volleyball, football, track & field, boys baseball, girls softball, & cross country running.
-They offer extra-curricular clubs & groups, & are constantly adapting to the interests of their scholars.
-They believe in creating opportunities for scholars of all ages to engage in interests outside of the classroom to build a positive school culture.
-Some of their clubs include: Black Student Union (BSU),Chess Club, Danza Azteca, Girls Who Code, LatinX Club, Gender & Sexuality Alliance (GSA), National Honor Society, Student Council, Robotics, & many more.
+MSHSL sponsored programs are offered to Hiawatha Academies students in grades 7-12.
+Some of the athletic offerings include: soccer, basketball, girls volleyball, football, track & field, boys baseball, girls softball, & cross country running.

 Extracurriculars Offered: